destroyedlolo/Majordome/Documentations/Toile/LCD.md

 Renderers are links to physical devices to build user interfaces (UI) with **Majordome**.

 > [!NOTE]
 > Renderers are tightly linked to the underlying hardware.
-Some changes may be required at OS level, especially on the Raspberry.<br>
+Some changes may be required at OS level, especially on the Raspberry.
+This is particularly true with I2C devices like this kind of screens.<br>
 > In case of trouble, `i2cdetect` will check the screen is seen.

 ## Syntax